96boards/website/src/content/projects/breakerball/breakerball.md

 description: This is a great demo of the simplicity and power of the DragonBoard 410c that would interest younger programmers.
 images:
-  - BreakerBall_FrontPage.png
+  - ./_images/BreakerBall_FrontPage.png
-  - BreakerBall_Image1.png
+  - ./_images/BreakerBall_Image1.png
-  - BreakerBall_Image2.png
+  - ./_images/BreakerBall_Image2.png
-image: ../../assets/images/projects/breakerball-thumb.png
+# image: ../../assets/images/projects/breakerball-thumb.png
 image_name: breakerball-thumb.png
 image_thumb: breakerball-thumb.png
 categories:
   - dragonboard410c
-slug: projects/BreakerBall/
+slug: breakerballl/
-layout: ../../layouts/Project.astro
 ---

 # Breakerball

 This is a great demo of the simplicity and power of the DragonBoard 410c that would interest younger programmers.